bitcoindevkit/bitcoindevkit.org/docs/_blog/descriptor_based_paper_wallet.md

 The paper wallet must then be printed, and it is better to use a printer without wifi and also to be aware that some sensitive data may remain in the printer's cache.

-Then the paper wallet must be cut along the dotted lines, the secret part should be folded twice over the black zone[^black zone].
+Then the paper wallet must be cut along the dotted lines, the secret part should be folded twice over the black zone[^blackzone].
 The black zone helps to avoid showing the secret parts in the presence of back-light.
 Once the folding is done the paper wallet should be plasticized to prevent being damaged by water.

 ## BDK